unbindapp/railpack/docs/src/content/docs/architecture/secrets.md

 description: How Railpack handles secrets and environment variables
 ---

-Build secrets and environment variables are treated separatley.
-The main differences being
+Build secrets and environment variables are treated separately.
+The main differences being:

 - Environment variables are saved in the final image and should not contain sensitive information.
 Since they are in the final image, providers can add